Last updated on May 21, 2026

 Omen of the Sea

-Other Omens from the Theros cycle like Omen of the Dead share the ability to be sacrificed to let you manipulate the top of your library, but Omen of the Sea also does it as its primary ability.
-This can later be recycled with the likes of Yorion, Sky Nomad or Ghostly Flicker to draw.
+Other Omens from the Theros Beyond Death cycle like Omen of the Dead share the ability to scry when sacrificed, but Omen of the Sea also does it as its primary ability.
+This can later be recycled with the likes of Yorion, Sky Nomad to draw.

 Impulse

-Impulse may not be the strongest card around, especially since it doesn’t give you any card advantage, but it shines in combo strategies that require you to find key pieces to win the game or put you ahead of it.
+Impulse may not be the strongest card around, especially since it doesn’t give you any card advantage, but it shines in combo strategies that require you to find key pieces to win the game or put you ahead.
 While I’ve mostly seen it in Tron strategies, you can run it in other similar decks where you want to access card selection at instant speed.

 Condescend

 Among the counterspells that let you invest mana in them like Logic Knot, Condescend is one that I like as it lets you scry upon resolution.
-I’ve even heard some players like to cast it for X=0 to just use the scry part of this blue counterspell and smooth their draws or add to their storm count.
+You could even Hail Mary cast it for X=0 to just use the scry part and smooth your draws or add to your storm count.

 Faerie Seer

-Faerie Seer is a Pauper staple in faerie decks and serves as an alternative to sending away unwanted cards that you may have rearranged on the top of your deck with the likes of Ponder or Brainstorm, due to the lack of reliable fetch lands in the format to shuffle them away.
+Faerie Seer is a Pauper staple in faerie decks and serves as an alternative to sending away unwanted cards that you may have rearranged on the top of your deck with the likes of Ponder or Brainstorm.
 On top of that, it synergizes exceptionally well with Ninja of the Deep Hours, as it packs evasion, and since you can return it to your hand, you can keep scrying multiple times throughout the game.

 Aragorn, the Uniter